npiv/chatblade/README.md

 ### Help

 ```
-usage: Chatblade [-h] [--openai-api-key key] [--temperature t] [-c {3.5,4}] [-i] [-s] [-t] [-p name] [-e] [-r] [-n] [-o] [--theme theme] [-l] [-S sess] [--session-list]
+usage: Chatblade [-h] [--openai-api-key key] [--temperature t] [-c CHAT_GPT] [-i] [-s] [-t] [-p name] [-e] [-r] [-n] [-o] [--theme theme] [-l] [-S sess] [--session-list]
-                 [--session-path] [--session-dump] [--session-delete] [--session-rename newsess]
-                 [query ...]

 a CLI Swiss Army Knife for ChatGPT

 positional arguments:
   query                            Query to send to chat GPT

 options:
   -h, --help                       show this help message and exit
   --openai-api-key key             the OpenAI API key can also be set as env variable OPENAI_API_KEY
   --temperature t                  temperature (openai setting)
-  -c {3.5,4}, --chat-gpt {3.5,4}  chat GPT model
+  -c CHAT_GPT, --chat-gpt CHAT_GPT
+                                   chat GPT model 3.5/4 shorthand or full qualified model name, can also be set via env variable OPENAI_API_MODEL
   -i, --interactive                start an interactive chat session.
 This will implicitly continue the conversation
   -s, --stream                     Stream the incoming text to the terminal
   -t, --tokens                     display what *would* be sent, how many tokens, and estimated costs
   -p name, --prompt-file name      prompt name - will load the prompt with that name at ~/.config/chatblade/name or a path to a file

 result formatting options:
   -e, --extract                    extract content from response if possible (either json or code block)
   -r, --raw                        print session as pure text, don't pretty print or format
   -n, --no-format                  do not add pretty print formatting to output
   -o, --only                       Only display the response, omit query
   --theme theme                    Set the theme for syntax highlighting see https://pygments.org/styles/, can also be set with CHATBLADE_THEME

 session options:
   -l, --last                       alias for '-S last', the default session if none is specified
   -S sess, --session sess          initiate or continue named session
   --session-list                   list sessions
   --session-path                   show path to session file
   --session-dump                   dump session to stdout
   --session-delete                 delete session
   --session-rename newsess         rename session
 ```